Vyral/charletta-wilson/_posts/2022-05-13-what-capeesh-consulting-did-for-charlene-and-rustann.md

 {% include pullquote.html %}

 Happy May\!
 It has been a while since I’ve made a blog post, and the truth is that life has been happening.
 I’ve given myself permission to take a break, and I hope you do the same for yourself.
 Today I want to highlight some of my all-time favorite clients and friends, Charlene and Rustann Tongg of Keller Williams.
-They’ve been working with me since February of 2020, so I figured they would be the perfect people to ask about their experience so far.&nbsp;
+They’ve been working with me since February of 2020, so I figured they would be the perfect people to ask about their experience so far.

 **What has been the greatest evidence of growth within your team?&nbsp;**